Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Introduction

-However, most of these analysis have assumed ideal situations.
+However, most of these analyses have assumed ideal situations.
 According to the analysis in \cite{Gupta:2024gun,Dhani:2024jja,Lau:2024idc,Garg:2024qxq,Chandramouli:2024vhw} , many different effects may cause false \ac{GR} violation in the observation of \ac{GR}.
 These effects can be classified into noise systematics, waveform systematics, and astrophysical aspects.
 Then it will be very important to deduce the systematics and distinguish the origin of the possible deviation.

 In this work, we will consider the possibility of environmental effects.
 Although most of the analysis assumed the \ac{GW} generated by isolated sources propagating in the vacuum, there could exist matter surrounding the source or laying on the path.
 For the matter laying on the path, gravitational lensing will happen\cite{Lin:2023ccz,Tambalo:2022wlm,Caliskan:2022hbu}.
-For the matter surrounding the source, there could be dark matter halo and accretion disk.
+For the matter surrounding the source, there could be dark matter halo, the accretion disk, and the third body\cite{Camilloni:2023xvf,Tahelyani:2024cvk,AbhishekChowdhuri:2023rfv}.
 For the binaries immersed in these environments, they will experience accretion, gravitational pull and dynamical friction\cite{Barausse:2014tra}.
-In this work, we will focus on the dark matter spike\cite{dmagc} around the \acp{MBHB} in the center of the galaxies.
+In this work, we will focus on the dark matter spike \cite{dmagc}, which is predicted to exist around the \acp{MBHB} in the center of the galaxies.
+The existence of dark matter spike has not been confirmed by current observations, and the future \ac{GW} detectors are expected to verify whether it exist or not.
 It's pointed out in\cite{Barausse:2014tra} that the dynamical friction will dominate the evolution of the binaries, and thus it should be the leading order effect.
-The waveform corrections of dark matter mini-spikes, through gravitational pull and dynamical friction force respectively are investigated in \cite{eda,pmm}.
+The waveform corrections of dark matter mini-spikes, through gravitational pull and dynamical friction force are investigated in \cite{eda,pmm}.
 The eccentricity is also taken into account in \cite{gyy}.
 With the observed events of LIGO, the density is constrained in \cite{fclg}.

-After introducing the \ac{DM} spike,\cite{pdppe} find that the systematic errors can be significantly reduced below the statistic errors if $\gamma=\frac{7}{3}$.
+The detectability of \ac{DM} spike with \acp{IMRI} and \acp{EMRI} for space borne detectors are analyzed in \cite{Cole:2022yzw}.
+They also discussed the distinguishability of \ac{DM} spike and the accretion disk and gravitational atom.
+The Bayesian analysis of \ac{DM} spike around an \acp{IMRI} system for LISA is studied in \cite{mdme}.
+The possible bias on the parameter estimation for LISA is analyzed in \cite{pdppe}, both the misuse of vacuum template and the uncertainty of the ppE template will cause significant bias.